Pork Belly Tacos with Crunchy Slaw

 bbq pork belly strips

 We prefer to bake pork belly slices.
 It takes about 30 minutes.
+However, you can also air fry them or even grill them on the BBQ.

 Place the slices on a baking sheet.
 Rub them with olive oil, salt and pepper.
-Then put them in the oven for 15 minutes on 375° F. Flip them over at that point and put them back in for 10-15 more minutes.
+Then put them in the oven for 15 minutes on 375°F (190°C).
+Flip them over and put them back in for 10-15 more minutes.
 Near the end, watch them well.
 You don’t want to overdo it.
+The time it takes to fully cook them will vary based on the thickness of your pieces, so don’t just go by time.

 There should still be some visible fat streaks in the meat.
-If you cook them too long, the fat will completely render out and the slices won’t be as juicy and tender.
+If you cook them too long, the fat will completely render out and the slices won’t be juicy and tender, they’ll be crispy and dry.

 pork belly slices in the oven